Vice President Joe Biden is not gone yet as evidenced by his appearance at the North American International Auto Show (NAIAS).

 The Monterey County Board of Supervisors adopted a Municipal Climate Action Plan (MCAP) in 2013 outlining the Board’s goal of reducing greenhouse gas emissions to 15 percent below 2005 emission levels by 2020.
-In Fiscal year 2015-2016 the county is at 52 percent of its GHG goal in part, through the purchasing of 12 electric vehicles.
+In the Fiscal year 2015-2016, the county is at 52 percent of its GHG goal in part, through the purchasing of 12 electric vehicles.

 In Fiscal Year 17 Monterey County commits to installing 2 new electric vehicle charging stations.

 The County of Sacramento’s Municipal Utility District (SMUD) has a strong commitment to reducing Greenhouse Gas emissions (GHG) in all of its operations, including a net long-term GHG emissions reduction of 90 percent from its 1990 levels by 2050.
 SMUD commits to: